raunov/bedtime-storyteller/README.md

 ## Acknowledgements

 - OpenAI for providing the GPT-4 API
+- Anthropic for providing the Claude API
 - Streamlit for the web app framework
-- Flag CDN for providing flag images